-- information on extracurricular opportunities in law school - oversight and operational guidance to all student organizations - facilitating programs to enhance and support student diversity and build community among the student body - assistance registering student organizations in VikesConnect and creating new student organizations where there is student interest
+- information on extracurricular opportunities in law school; - oversight and operational guidance to all student organizations; - facilitating programs to enhance and support student life and build community among the student body; and - assistance registering student organizations in VikesConnect and creating new student organizations where there is student interest.

 The Office of Student & Career Services endeavors to maintain a vibrant, supportive, and highly communicative environment for students.
-The OSCS is located in LB 137 in the Student Services Suite, and is staffed by Assistant Dean for Student and Career Services Sarah Beznoska, Assistant Director of Student and Career Services Jaime Gay and Career Services Specialist Anne Wells.
+The OSCS is located in LB 137 in the Student Services Suite and is staffed by Assistant Dean for Student and Career Services Sarah Beznoska and Assistant Director of Student and Career Services Jaime Gay.
 They may be reached via email at career@law.csuohio.edu.
 The office hours are 8:30 am to 5:00 pm Monday through Friday, with extended hours evening and weekend appointments by request.